 While we’re there, let’s say hello to our neighbor, the anus.
 Why should he miss out on all the fun?
 He’s been waxed, buffed, and steamed but only because of proximity.
 He’s the janitor to your pretty cheerleader in the high school of your pelvis.
 Make him feel special with My Pink Wink.
 (I’m trying to erase that visual as we speak.)
 Pink Wink bleaches the rectum using kojic acid, which can cause allergic contact dermatitis.
 Red rash, bumps, itching, pain, blisters, and dry, red patches of skin—the same reaction you’d get from poison ivy or poison oak.
 Sexy.

-After you’ve been plucked and bleached and dyed, you may feel like something’s missing.
+After you’ve been plucked, bleached, and dyed, you may feel like something’s missing.
 Namely, pubic covering.
 How to replace those curlies?
 Well, you could purchase a merkin made of human hair.

-It does seem a bit silly to glue on a stranger’s bush after all the effort you’ve made to go bald.
+It seems a bit silly to glue on a stranger’s bush after all the effort you’ve made to go bald.
 For something a little different, I submit to you the bacon merkin:

 Just when you thought bacon and sex couldn’t get any better, now there’s Bacon Sex®!
 Imagine the possibilities.
 But please keep them to yourselves; I can’t get past the hygiene issues.